OpenABL/OpenABL/README.md

 # OpenABL

 OpenABL is a work-in-progress domain-specific language for agent based simulations.
-It it designed to compile to multiple backends.
+It it designed to compile to multiple backends targeting different computing architectures, including single CPUs, GPUs and clusters.

 ## Installation